Totto-Chan: The Little Girl at the Window: Use in classrooms

 Starting in 1983, it has been used as a textbook for third-year Japanese elementary students, and at least one American school has used material from it (1993).

 In Aichi Prefecture the book was banned from school libraries for some time because it was written by a television personality, which was seen as a demeaning occupation.
 Other books banned from Aichi schools in 1981 include books about liberalism and feminism, and Saburō Ienaga's history textbooks which provided details on Japanese war crimes.

 Related works

-Kuroyanagi founded the Totto-chan Foundation, which professionally trains deaf actors to bring live theater to the deaf community.
+Kuroyanagi founded the Totto-chan Foundation, which assists people with disabilities, focusing on deafness, provides Japanese Sign Language lessons, and runs the Japanese Theatre of the deaf, which professionally trains deaf actors to bring live theater to the deaf community.

 In 1999, Kuroyanagi published her book Totto-Chan's Children: A Goodwill Journey to the Children of the World, about her travels around the world on her humanitarian mission as a UNICEF Goodwill Ambassador.

 An orchestral interpretation of the work was written by Japanese composer Akihiro Komori, which was released as a record.

 An anime film adaptation was announced on March 20, 2023.
 It was produced by Shin-Ei Animation and directed by Shinnosuke Yakuwa, with Yakuwa and Yosuke Suzuki writing the scripts, Shizue Kaneko designing the characters, and Yuji Nomi composing the soundtrack.
 It was released on December 8, 2023.

+Sequel

+Kuroyanagi released a sequel 42 years later in October 2023, entitled Totto-chan: The Little Girl at the Window: The Sequel (続 窓ぎわのトットちゃん).
+The book covers Kuroyanagi's life after the first book, including her experience with a lack of food and the Tokyo firebombing during World War II, her evacuation to Aomori Prefecture, her time in music school, her early career, and her experience studying abroad in New York.
+Kuroyanagi became motivated to write about her wartime experiences after the 2022 Russian Invasion of Ukraine, saying, "If children hate anything, it's a lack of freedom.
+I hated war.
+I think that's why I decided to write the sequel."

+The book was translated into Chinese in 2024, and an English translation by Yuki Tejima was released in 2025.